AggamR/AggamR/README.md

 - 👋 Hi, I’m Aggam Rahamim.
-- 👀 I’m interested in Linux, CS, and programing.
+- 👀 I’m interested in CS and programing.
-- 🐧 I use Arch BTW.
 - 📫 How to reach me:

   website: https://aggam.xyz